stonet-research/icpe24_io_scheduler_study_artifact/README.md

 make -j$(getconf _NPROCESSORS_ONLN)
 ```

-After make, the perf binary is located at ~/linux_build/linux-6.3.8/tools/perf/perf
+After make, the perf binary is located at //linux_build/linux-6.3.8/tools/perf/perf, this path is needed with the --perf option.

 ### Python

+We rely on python3 to run the scripts.
+There is no specific version requirement for python3. matplotlib is used to plot the figures.
+To install matplotlib:

 ```bash
 sudo apt-get install pip
 sudo pip install matplotlib